segunda/zombie/README.md

 ![ZOMBIE](img/zombie200.png)

-ZOMBIE is satire and appreciation token running on Bitcoin Cash blockchain (Simple Ledger Protocol token, SLP NFT and SEP20 SmartBCH token (SmartBCH NFTs are coming in 2022).
-It is a satire on "moon ivestors" and "airdrop hunters".
-ZOMBIE token is a part of MAZE Token Underworld.
+ZOMBIE is satire and appreciation token running on Bitcoin Cash blockchain (Simple Ledger Protocol token, SLP NFT and SEP20 SmartBCH token (SmartBCH NFTs are coming in 2022)).
 This is not an investment advice or recommendation.
 The token is a tradable asset, but there is no expectation od profit.
 Do your own research.
 No bullshit!
 Just ZOMBIE.

 Zombiesite: https://zombies.onuniverse.com